FBartos/RoBSA/README.md

 Now we try to estimate the model-averaged estimate of the difference between the two treatments.
-To do that, we change the prior distribution from the the informed positive treatment effect to a neutral standard normal prior distribution allowing for both positive and negative treatment effect.
+To do that, we change the prior distribution from the informed positive treatment effect to a neutral standard normal prior distribution allowing for both positive and negative treatment effect.
 We further set `test_predictors` to `""` in order to omit models assuming zero treatment effect.

 ``` r
 fit.est <- RoBSA(